-I always felt these were at the pinnacle of the headphone chain. head-fi and poisonous impressions from acquaintances here at headphiles have all added to that longing for a personal electrostatic to satisfy my audio lust. weird thing being that this was actually a blind purchase as i haven’t heard an electrostatic setup before.
-Glad i went though with this
+I always felt these were at the pinnacle of the headphone chain.
+Head-Fi and poisonous impressions from acquaintances here at Headfonics have all added to that longing for a personal electrostatic to satisfy my audio lust.

 I have always wondered how the “effortless” Stax sound really was.
-My experience with the dynamic headphones had conditioned my hearing, and detail resolution, bass slam, and highs extension were the usual things I attempt to extract for any audio gear I get to listen too. but I was not prepared for the lambda pro…
+My experience with the dynamic headphones had conditioned my hearing, and detail resolution, bass slam, and highs extension were the usual things I attempt to extract for any audio gear I get to listen to.
+But I was not prepared for the lambda pro.

 The airy soundstage was disconcerting: the sound had the feeling of drifting towards my ears instead of being pushed inside. this plus the open design contributes to a very wide soundstage.
-I am reminded of my brief audition of the k701. this is beyond the Beyer soundstage easily
+I am reminded of my brief audition of the K701 and this is beyond the Beyer soundstage easily

 Speed is a new concept I have just recently appreciated with the lambda pros.
 Musical passages played fast sound really sound just as fast, in contrast to the sometimes congested feeling when listening to guitar runs on the hd650.
 Detail resolution is simply the best I have heard so far amongst my gear

-Mids and highs extension are excellent.
-At times, the highs can be irritating at higher than usual volumes, especially when using the xonar as a source.
-The udac is a far smoother and forgiving dac.
-The drums are crisper, the guitar is most melodic, the vocals are more alluring.
+Mids and highs extension is excellent.
+At times, the highs can be irritating at higher than usual volumes, especially when using the Xonar as a source.
+The uDAC is a far smoother and more forgiving DAC.
+The drums are crisper, the guitar is most melodic, and the vocals are more alluring.